 You can take this idea one step further and host a gift wrapping party following these steps:

 - Schedule a day close to the holidays during which people from your local community can come and get their gifts wrapped.

-- Try and get wrapping supplies donated (e.g. by Target), so you maximize the donation amount.
+- Try and get wrapping supplies (wrapping paper, boxes, tape, scissors, bows, etc.) donated by a corporate partner so you maximize the donation amount.

 5. Polar Plunge

-The ultimate winter activity, Polar Plunge is guaranteed to heat up your Christmas fundraising efforts!
+Take the fun with Christmas fundraising ideas to the next level with this one.
 Many Polar Plunge event organizers have discovered that people love the daring aspect of doing something they wouldn’t ordinarily do, especially if it’s for a good cause.